zayd-saqib/hyprland-dotfiles/README.md

 fish
 starship
 ```
-gjs-hyprpanel, simply known as hyprpanel, must be built form source.\
+gjs-hyprpanel, simply known as hyprpanel, must be built form source.

-the instructions for building it are at their [website](https://hyprpanel.com/getting_started/installation.html)\
+The instructions for building it are at their [website](https://hyprpanel.com/getting_started/installation.html)

-swww is a wallpaper utility.\
+Swww is a wallpaper utility.

-foot is a terminal emulator.\
+Foot is a terminal emulator.

-grim and slurp are screenshot utilities.\
+Grim and slurp are screenshot utilities.

-fish is a shell.\
+Fish is a shell.

-nvim, or neovim, is a vim based code editor.\
+Nvim, or neovim, is a vim based code editor.

-starship is used to customize your terminal prompt.\
+Starship is used to customize your terminal prompt.

 You will also need the hyprcursor and xcursor theme of Bibata-Modern-Classic.